asnakina/Places-tracker/README.md

 The assignment is to build an Express/React CRUD app with at least a single `Place` model.

-As a bonus, implement user auth and associate places with users in a `Place` belongs to user and `User` has many places relationship.
+As a **bonus**, implement user auth and associate places with users in a `Place` belongs to user and `User` has many places relationship.

 ## Getting Started